Samuel-Risner/json-contents-checker/README.md

 # 1.0.0 - Testing Version

+## 1.0.2

+Updated the compiler Options in the "tsconfig.json" file

+## 1.0.1

+Fixed the path to the "@types" file

 ## 1.0.0

 Initial testing function

-## 1.0.1

-Fixed the path to the types file